triflicacid/fabric-logic-mod/README.md

   |  | # |  |

   where `#` is an iron bar

+- Advanced Wrench
+  - Configures certain blocks
+  - Crafted equivalently to the wrench, but using gold ingots

 ## Signal Emitters
+The advanced wrench toggles between LO and HI

 - Constant LO
   - Outputs a directional constant signal strength of 0